nsidc/mapx/PPGC.md

 ## Parameters

 Many programs we use at NSIDC depend on the "mapx" module to handle map  projections.
 These include: GISMO, PSQ, regrid, gridomatic, and the EASE-Grid  processing software.
 Most of these tools provide access to predefined maps, but, it is relatively easy to define your own map with a map projection parameters  (.mpp) file.

+<a name='mpp'></a>
 ### Map Projection Parameters (.mpp) File Format

 Each parameter is described by a "keyword: value" pair on a single